Styner2023/file_maintenance_clipped/README.txt

 Sorry for the poor README.
 This code is open to code review.
-Please note that "doto:" refers to fixes the programmer _needs_ to make by him/herself.  todo?: means questions the programmer has to him/herself that sould be resolved later.  todo??: means these are areas where the programmer could use help from others during a CppMSG.com meetup meeting.
+Please note that "doto:" refers to fixes the programmer _needs_ to make by him/herself.
+TODO?: means questions the programmer has to him/herself that sould be resolved later.
+TODO??: means these are areas where the programmer could use help from others during a CppMSG.com meetup meeting.

 Immedidate mode command line demonstration program mdtui.com